 Students intending to withdraw from their program of study must provide written notice to a university school official.
-Suchnotice is effective as of the date the school official receives notification, if properly assessed with proper postage.
+Suchnotice is effective as of the date the school official receives notification.
 Such written notice of termination need not take any particular form.
 Students who do not provide written notification will be withdrawn from courses when it is determined by Bryan University that the student is no longer pursuing their educational objective.
-An unofficial withdrawal date is determined after the student has stopped attending for 2 consecutive weeks without official notification and is considered an unofficial withdrawal.

-Program withdraws due to course rotation will be required to follow the re-entry policy and procedures and the studentmay complete all re-entry paperwork at the time of withdrawal.
+An unofficial withdrawal date is determined after the student has stopped attending for two (2) consecutive weeks without official notification and is considered an unofficial withdrawal.
+Program withdrawals due to course rotation will be required to follow the re-entry policy and procedures and the studentmay complete all re-entry paperwork at the time of withdrawal.
 Students who withdraw from the University may participate in an exit interview.
 The student may complete a withdrawalform and discuss refunds, tuition due, and/or outstanding debt.

-The last date of attendance is considered for distance education courses the last date a gradable item (such as discussion and/or other required assignments) was submitted and for residential courses and externships the last day physical attendance in a classroom or externship site was recorded.
+The last date of attendance is considered for distance education courses the last date a gradable item (such as discussion and/or other required assignments) was submitted and for externships the last day physical attendance at the externship site was recorded.